booya2nd/coding-puzzles/adventofcode/2019/20/README.txt

 In your maze, when accounting for recursion, how many steps does it take to get from the open tile marked AA to the open tile marked ZZ, both at the outermost layer?

+Your puzzle answer was 7758.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

-Answer:

 You can also [Share] this puzzle.